Ga direct naar: Inhoud

 • The Restitution Committee (the advisory committee on requests for the restitution of cultural goods and the Second World War), which was established by the State Secretary for Education, Culture and Science in 2001, makes recommendations with regard to individual restitution requests.

-• Since 1 January 2022, the Cultural Heritage Agency of the Netherlands has been the first point of contact for original owners and their surviving relatives/heirs and collection managers with questions about restitution policy, restitution procedures and provenance research.
+• The Cultural Heritage Agency of the Netherlands is the first point of contact for both original owners and their heirs and collection managers for questions on restitution policy, restitution procedures and provenance research.

-• The provenance of the objects in the Nederlands Kunstbezit-collectie, the collection of recovered objects managed by the Dutch State, is being investigated.
-Information about the objects can be found at the websites wo2.collectienederland.nl and Herkomst Gezocht.
+• The provenance of the objects in the Nederlands Kunstbezit-collectie (recovered objects managed by the State of the Netherlands) was investigated.
+Information on the objects can be accessed via the website Herkomst Gezocht.

 • Some Dutch museums have conducted research into the provenance of works of art in their collections.
 The Museums Association (Museumvereniging) provides information about this research at the website Museale Verwervingen vanaf 1933.
 The website also displays artworks that may have been involuntarily lost as a result of the Nazi regime.